i-weber/Internship_project_RNAseq/Knowledge_Progression_handling_RNA-seq_datasets.md

 # add the R 4.0 repo from CRAN -- adjust 'focal' to 'groovy' or 'bionic' as needed
 sudo add-apt-repository "deb https://cloud.r-project.org/bin/linux/ubuntu $(lsb_release -cs)-cran40/"
 ```

-# Install visual studio code
-I downloaded the Ubuntu installer from https://code.visualstudio.com/download I opened it with an app but it did not  show up as an app afterwards.
-So, looked for it in the snap store and found the app itself, called Code.

-[]img code in snap

-...but that gave me an error message.

-However, after restarting the installation, it went to 100% and now it appears as an app, which I can open and use.